arafatrahat94/ReactCoolCursors/README.md

 ## Conclusion

-`ReactCoolCursors` provides an easy way to implement customizable cursors in your React applications.
+`react-cool-cursors` provides an easy way to implement customizable cursors in your React applications.
 Enjoy smooth, interactive cursors that enhance user experience!

 ## License